lawrennd/old_talks/_deepgp/deep-gaussian-processes-a-motivation-and-introduction.md

 ---
 layout: talk
-title: "Deep Gaussian Processes"
-subtitle: "A Motivation and Introduction"
+title: "Deep Gaussian Processes: A Motivation and Introduction"
 abstract: >
   Modern machine learning methods have driven significant advances in artificial intelligence, with notable examples coming from Deep